ArshiAbolghasemi/DataScience-UT-Projects/CA4/README.md

 ## Task 3: Recurrent Neural Network (Bitcoin Price Prediction)

 ### Project Overview
 This task focuses on time series forecasting using Recurrent Neural Networks (RNNs) to predict Bitcoin prices.
-Students work with financial data to understand temporal dependencies and sequential modeling.
+We work with financial data to understand temporal dependencies and sequential modeling.
 The project includes feature engineering from OHLCV data and explores the impact of different sequence lengths on model performance

 **File:** `rnn/forecast_bitcoin_price.ipynb`